Antibody: Protein structure

 The N-terminus of each chain is situated at the tip.

 Each immunoglobulin domain has a similar structure, characteristic of all the members of the immunoglobulin superfamily:

 it is composed of between 7 (for constant domains) and 9 (for variable domains) β-strands, forming two beta sheets in a Greek key motif.

 The sheets create a "sandwich" shape, the immunoglobulin fold, held together by a disulfide bond.

 Antibody complexes

 Secreted antibodies can occur as a single Y-shaped unit, a monomer.

 However, some antibody classes also form dimers with two Ig units (as with IgA), tetramers with four Ig units (like teleost fish IgM), or pentamers with five Ig units (like shark IgW or mammalian IgM, which occasionally forms hexamers as well, with six units).
+IgG can also form hexamers, though no J chain is required.
+IgA tetramers and pentamers have also been reported.

 Antibodies also form complexes by binding to antigen: this is called an antigen-antibody complex or immune complex.

 Small antigens can cross-link two antibodies, also leading to the formation of antibody dimers, trimers, tetramers, etc.

 Multivalent antigens (e.g., cells with multiple epitopes) can form larger complexes with antibodies.

-An extreme example is the clumping, or agglutination, of red blood cells with antibodies in the Coombs test to determine blood groups: the large clumps become insoluble, leading to visually apparent precipitation.
+An extreme example is the clumping, or agglutination, of red blood cells with antibodies in blood typing to determine blood groups: the large clumps become insoluble, leading to visually apparent precipitation.